zurimentaram/mini.cmdline/README.md

     -- Number of lines to show above and below range lines n_context = 1,

+    -- Custom rule of when to show peek window predicate = nil,

     -- Window options
     window = {
       -- Floating window config